replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/overview.md

 ## Included Resources

 Each collector generates results specific to its function, with detailed information available on the respective collector's documentation page.
-When collectors run remotely from a pod, the output files are prefixed with the name of the node where the collector executed.
+When collectors run remotely from a pod (with `runHostCollectorsInPod`), the output files are prefixed with the name of the node where the collector executed.

 E.g.